sonali091023/90DaysOfDevOps/2026/day-58/day-58-metrics-hpa.md

 **Steps to follow:**

--->Create HPA: kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10
+Step 1: Create the Horizontal Pod Autoscaler (HPA): kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10

+**What this command does:**
+- --cpu-percent=50 → Target average CPU utilization is 50% of the CPU request.
+- --min=1 → Always keep at least 1 pod running.
+- --max=10 → Scale up to a maximum of 10 pods if needed.

--->Check HPA status: kubectl get hpa
+Step 2: Verify the HPA: kubectl get hpa

--->Wait for metrics
+-->Initially, the TARGETS column may show: <unknown>/50% This is normal because the Metrics Server may not have collected metrics yet.

--->Check HPA status again: kubectl get hpa
+Step 3: Wait for Metrics: kubectl get hpa

 -->Detailed view: kubectl describe hpa php-apache
 <img width="1917" height="765" alt="image" src="https://github.com/user-attachments/assets/09741489-de0e-4efa-b7d2-6c362a60fbd5" />